auth0/docs/articles/api-auth/tutorials/adoption/single-sign-on.md

 ## Custom domains

-When using universal login, the login page is by default hosted at an Auth0 domain, so any SSO will be performed at an Auth0 domain instead of your organization's domain.
+When using Universal Login, the login page is by default hosted at an Auth0 domain, so any SSO will be performed at an Auth0 domain instead of your organization's domain.

 This is only an aesthetic limitation and does not impact the security or functionality of SSO logins in any way.